-- Fenestration (including all windows and doors) and Skylight U-factors are maximum acceptable levels.
-The Glazed Fenestration SHGC maximums apply to all windows, skylights and glazed doors (except certain skylights).
-An area-weighted average of fenestration products is permitted to satisfy these requirements. - Window, door and skylight U-factors and SHGCs must be determined from a National Fenestration Rating Council (NFRC) rating that is independently certified and set forth on a label on the product or from a limited table of product default values in the IECC.
+- Fenestration (including all windows and doors) and Skylight Ufactors are maximum acceptable levels.
+The Glazed Fenestration SHGC maximums apply to all windows, skylights and glazed doors.
+An area-weighted average of fenestration products is permitted to satisfy these requirements.
+(See IECC section R402.3.) - Window, door and skylight U-factors and SHGCs must be determined by an accredited, independent laboratory, and labeled and certified by the manufacturer, in accordance with a National Fenestration Rating Council (NFRC) rating.
+Products without an NFRC label must use the default values in IECC section R303.1.3.
 See www.nfrc.org for more details on the NFRC rating system. - Windows, skylights, and sliding glass doors must also be labeled in a manner to show that they meet the IECC's air infiltration requirements. - Up to 15 square feet of glazed fenestration is permitted to be exempt from the U-factor and SHGC requirements.
-One side-hinged opaque door assembly up to 24 square feet is exempted from the Fenestration U-factor requirement.
-These exceptions apply in the prescriptive path only.
-Special exceptions may apply for Fenestration U-factor requirements in thermally isolated sunrooms. (see IECC section R402.3.5)
+One sidehinged opaque door assembly up to 24 square feet is exempted from the Fenestration U-factor requirement.
+Special exceptions may apply for Fenestration U-factor requirements in thermally isolated sunrooms.
+(See IECC section R402.3.5.)